I’ve always been intrigued by the idea of early retirement.

 After getting familiar with my spending habits, I decided to challenge the conventional 50-30-20, doing minor tweaks along the way to increase the proportion I allocate to my savings account.

-I felt that little changes along the way felt more bearable, and each little push felt like a tiny goal that I was excited to achieve.
+Little changes along the way made it more bearable, and each little push felt like a tiny goal that I was excited to achieve.

-Instead of halving my expenses straight away which might feel unrealistic and unachievable, these little goals created a type of momentum as well.
+Instead of halving my expenses straight away, which might feel unrealistic and unachievable, these little goals created momentum as well.

 You’ll be surprised how much these little changes can do over a period of time!